The Contracted Within filter lets you exclude the freight rates of older long-term contracts from the Market Trends price calculation.

 Note: Contract 1 will not be factored into any calculation because it is not valid on today's date.

 Note: In this example, we use only 6 contract rates for illustration purposes.
-In reality, Xeneta needs a minimum of 5 rate data points to show a benchmark rate for any date.
+In practice, Xeneta needs a minimum of 5 rate data points across 2 providers to show a benchmark rate for any date.

 One of the most important reasons behind the Contracted Within filter is standardization.